Stephen-McDaniel/SmartDesktop-RStudio/README.md

-# YakData SmartDesktop with RStudio Desktop Server Open Source
+# YakData SmartDesktop with RStudio Desktop Server

-## The Best Way to Download & Install RStudio Desktop on Mac or Windows in 2022
+## Best Way to Download & Install RStudio Desktop on Mac or Windows in 2022

 ## A smart, portable, reproducible way to develop R programs, Shiny web apps & RMarkdown docs on your desktop.
 Includes R 4.1.2, the RStudio Desktop IDE, the tidyverse, verse and geospatial-related tools from the R rocker-org project as a web app.
 All wrapped neatly into Docker via docker-compose.